 - 2. Industry leader in hand controls, tracking systems and room scaling.

 - 3. An open development platform ensures a continual supply of new games.

-- 1. While a release date in 2018 has been announced there’s no set date yet.
+- 1. While a release date has been announced there’s no set date yet.

 - 2. The price point is as top tier as the hardware.